coolsamson7/aspyx/README.md

 The default is that all registered classes, that are implemented in the containing module or in any submodules will be managed.

-By adding an `imports: list[Type]` parameter, specifying other environment types, it will inherit the appropriate classes.
+By adding an `imports: list[Type]` parameter, specifying other environment types, it will register the appropriate classes  recursively.

 **Example**:
 ```python